adrien2p/tornadodi/README.md

 After that you have created your class and used the appropriate decorator (see below), you will be able to register all of them.
 Registering a class does not mean that she's resolved as the same time (We will see how the resolution work in the [Resolve dependencies](#resolve-dependencies) section).

-To register a new class or multiple class you have two possibilities.
+To register a new class or multiple classes you have two possibilities.

 ##### registerAsSingleton

 The `registerAsSingleton` method will provide you a way to explicitly register a class that can be instantiated only once in the whole container.
-The singleton will be used as well to instantiate other class with always the same instance if they inject this singleton.
+The singleton will be used as well to instantiate other classes with always the same instance if they inject this singleton.

 To use this methods see the following example.